-How to avoid home cooking fires, whether from over-heated oil or other sources, is a focus of the article, but also how to deal with a grease fire once it starts.
+How to avoid home cooking fires, whether from over-heated oil or other sources, is a focus of the first article, but also how to deal with a grease fire once it starts.
 As important as I think this information is, it may also be dangerous.
 The decision of whether you should deal with a fire yourself, or call 911, may be as important as how to deal with the fire.
 And, this decision must be made in seconds…a decision that can prevent you or your loved-ones from being injured or even killed.

 So, it is equally important to point out that many fire-related injuries occur when people try to fight home fires themselves.
 Several techniques are mentioned for extinguishing grease fires, including a lid, a fire blanket, and fire extinguishers.
 Fire extinguishers are the most often recommended, but although many people have fire extinguishers in their home, few know how to use them properly.
 If used incorrectly, a fire extinguisher can spread a fire, rather than extinguish it, and even cause the user to be injured.

 Modern fire extinguishers designed for home use will often have simple pictorial instructions on the proper use of the device, which are now required by law.
 Should a fire occur, you will not have time to read the label of your extinguisher, so familiarize yourself with the instructions now.